top of page

 Example B: This house was jet black just a few years ago

 In terms of colors, really all thats needed is awareness of how it'll respond to the environment.
 Dark colors won't hold up as well to the sun, but can handle more humid conditions without noticing issues as quickly, and light colors can handle the sun better but you'll see the algae growing in a flash.
 Its that simple.
+Though, the algae still grows on the dark colors, perhaps not as quickly.
+We recommend pressure washing exterior siding regularly- if not every year at least every few years.
+To help protect the finish and ensure longevity.

 Comments